toeggel/ReadTheDocs/docs/architecture/isaqb.md

 * Vorwärts gehen und (verschiedene Varianten) Ausprobieren.
 * Warten und nicht entscheiden ist oft das schlechteste und teuerste.
+* Decisions are made in a given context - The same decision made in one context can bring great results, while in another it can cause devastating failure.

 ## Querschnittliche Konzepte (Cross-Cutting Concerns)